Loading...

 It is currently not possible to upgrade directly from Umbraco 8 to the latest version.

 The recommended approach for upgrading from version 8 to the latest version is to use this guide to upgrade from Umbraco 8 to Umbraco 10.
-Umbraco 10 contains the that must be upgraded from Umbraco 8.
-You can then use the steps to upgrade from Umbraco 10 to the latest version.
+Umbraco 10 contains the database migrations that must be upgraded from Umbraco 8.
+You can then use the Upgrading to Major steps to upgrade from Umbraco 10 to the latest version.

 Since the underlying framework going from Umbraco 8 to the latest version has changed, there is no direct upgrade path.
 That said, it is possible to re-use the database from your Umbraco 8 project on your new project in order to maintain the content.